- Title: The Yin-Yang Master: Dream of Eternity

 The Yin-Yang Master: Dream of Eternity Synopsis

+The Yin-Yang Master was a Chinese action movie, released in 2020.
 When a demonic serpent reawakens, the Yin-Yang Masters must solve a murder mystery and protect their realms from a dark conspiracy at the royal court.

 The Yin-Yang Master: Dream of Eternity Review

 First of all, I would like to also mention that around the same time this movie was released on Netflix (which is where I watch most shows), there was another movie with the same title The Yinyang Master that was also released on Netflix.
 While Dream of Eternity starred Mark Chao and Deng Lun, The Yinyang Master starred the powerful duo Chen Kun and Zhou Xun.

 So at first glance, this was looking out to be a tough battle to me.
 However, after having watched both movies, I cannot even remember what The Yinyang Master was about although I watched this one last.
 Needless to say, I think Dream of Eternity is far better in my opinion.
 But I’m not going to make a comparison of both movies here because there are many who think the opposite, hence I think it all comes down to taste.

 Having said that, I think it is also worth mentioning as additional entertaining information that Dream of Eternity was adapted from Onmyōji written by Baku Yumemakura while The Yinyang Master was based on the RPG game that was based on the same novel.
 I never read the novel nor played the game so I cannot say for sure if the stories between those are the same or not but for these two movies, they are telling different storylines.